These Are The Father Of Functional Medicine's 5 Go-To Plant-Based Foods

 "They not only have glucosinolates, but they also have interesting prebiotic fiber," he says.
 As with artichokes, the prebiotic fiber in cruciferous veggies can feed the "bugs" in our gut and keep it happy.

-But the glucosinolates are perhaps what makes Bland such a fan: Glucosinolates can produce anti-carcinogenic compounds that have been found to protect DNA, inhibit tumor formation, and trigger antioxidant activity.
+But the glucosinolates are perhaps what makes Bland such a fan: Glucosinolates can produce anti-carcinogenic compounds that have been found to protect DNA, inhibit tumor formation, and trigger antioxidant activity1.
 If you needed another reason to dive into a cauliflower pizza recipe, let this be a sign.

 Bland loves a good bowl of oatmeal.
 "Oats have a lot of beta-glucan, which is a really important modulator of your microbiome," he says.
 (Another benefit: Beta-glucans can help lower cholesterol and improve heart health!).